tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 Their security is based on the security of the underlying hash function, which is well-understood.
 A major downside of stateful hash-based signatures is the requirement to keep track of which One-Time Signature (OTS) keys have been reused, since reuse of a single OTS key allows for signature forgeries.
 However, in the case of firmware updates, the OTS keys will be signing versioned updates, which may make state management easier.
-{{?I-D.wiggers-hbs-state}} discusses various strategies for a correct state and backup management for stateful hash-based signatures.
+{{?I-D.ietf-pquip-hbs-state}} discusses various strategies for a correct state and backup management for stateful hash-based signatures.

 Other post-quantum signature algorithms may also be viable for firmware signing: